Introduction

 Define Salesforce CPQ

-This cloud-based solution also integrates seamlessly with Salesforce’s CRM platform to provide real-time insights into customers, deals, and prospects, making it a good choice for existing or prospective Salesforce customers.
+This cloud-based solution integrates seamlessly with Salesforce’s CRM platform to provide real-time insights into customers, deals, and prospects, making it a good choice for existing or prospective Salesforce customers.

 Product Features